-During the year ended March 31, 2003, the company entered into arrangements to purchase intellectual property rights ("IPR").
-Details of the arrangements are as follows:
+During the year ended March 31, 2003, the company entered into several arrangements to purchase Intellectual Property Rights ("IPR").
+These primarily included:

-Purchase of intellectual property rights in the Trade IQ, treasury management product, from IQ Financial Systems Inc., USA ("IQFS") in the first quarter, for the banking group.
-The aggregate consideration paid was Rs.
-16.97 (\$3.47 million).
-Management estimates the useful life of the IPR as two years.
+The purchase of IPR in the Trade IQ, a treasury management product, from IQ Financial Systems Inc., USA ("IQFS") for a consideration of Rs.
+16.97 (US\$ 3.47 million).

-An agreement to purchase IPR in AUTOLAY, a commercial software application product used in the design of high performance structural systems, with the Aeronautical Development Agency, India ("ADA") in the first quarter, for the engineering service and consulting practice.
-The company has a firm commitment to share revenues with ADA for a maximum of US\$ 5 million (Rs 24.50) payable by 10 years of the contract date.
-The ownership of intellectual property in AUTOLAY will transfer to the company on remittance of the consideration to ADA.
-The committed consideration is recorded as IPR.
-Management estimates the useful life of the IPR as five years.
+An agreement to purchase IPR in AUTOLAY, a commercial software application product, with the Aeronautical Development Agency, India ("ADA").
+The company has a firm commitment to share revenues with ADA for a maximum of US\$ 5 million (Rs.
+24.50) payable by 10 years from the contract date after which the ownership of intellectual property in AUTOLAY will transfer to the company.

-Purchase of a non-exclusive global license in ILink, a signature display software, from Integra Microsystems Private Limited, India in the third quarter.
-The arrangement allows the company to make proprietary modifications to source code and transfer certain other rights in ILink to third parties for use along with its banking products.
-The consideration amounts to Rs.
+Purchase of a non-exclusive global license in ILink, a signature display software, from Integra Microsystems Private Limited, for Rs.
 0.65.
-Management estimates the useful life of the license as one year.